RadarVisuals/RADAR/full_codebase_dump.md

   useEffect(() => {
     const observer = new IntersectionObserver((entries) => {
       entries.forEach(entry => {
-        // When the placeholder comes into view, set isVisible to true if (entry.isIntersecting) {
+        if (entry.isIntersecting) {
           setIsVisible(true);
-          // Stop observing this element once it's visible observer.unobserve(entry.target);
+          observer.unobserve(entry.target);
         }
       });